ericjmoliveira/contacts-list/README.md

 # Contacts List

-CRUD in React using the json-server package that simulates a REST API.
+Contacts list CRUD in React using the json-server package that simulates a REST API.